PRINCIPLES AND PRACTICE

 - Heads of department – to monitor teachers’ compliance with the assessment policy and to lead standardisation of grades within the department.
 At the beginning of the school year each department should plan a schedule for assessment in accordance with Bulgarian standards for the frequency of assessment, which should be ready no later than two weeks after the beginning of the term; the schedule is coordinated by the heads of stage, it is also certified by the Principal of Saint George School and Preschool and is displayed on the website, and provided to students for entry into their planners.

 - Heads of stage – monitoring of the success rate, processing and providing information about the top 25% and the bottom 25% pupils with regard to their academic results in order that plans for general or individual support are provided by the coordinating team under the Order for inclusive education

-- Vice-principal of a respective school section– monitoring the work of the Heads of Department and the Heads of Stages, the success rate, the regularity of the examinations and the entering of results in the obligatory school documentations during the prescribed deadlines, and ensuring actions planned by HoD’s and HoS’s are being implemented.
+- Deputy Principal– monitoring the work of the Heads of Department and the Heads of Stages, the success rate, the regularity of the examinations and the entering of results in the obligatory school documentations during the prescribed deadlines, and ensuring actions planned by HoD’s and HoS’s are being implemented.